Points to Improve Studying for COMPASS

 Why Is Studying For the COMPASS Important?

-Your COMPASS score is an indicator of the courses you must take in order to be college-ready.
+Your scores from the test are an indicator of the courses you must take in order to be college-ready.
 The higher you score the fewer courses you will have to take before beginning college level courses.
-Some colleges also have a cut-off score in COMPASS.
-If you are a student who has had a gap in studies, you might have to score a minimum COMPASS score to be eligible for admission.
-Thus, scoring high in the COMPASS is important
+Some colleges also have a cut-off score for the test.
+If you are a student who has had a gap in studies, you might have to score a minimum score to be eligible for admission.
+Thus, scoring high in the exam is important

-You must realise that it is important to prepare for the COMPASS because of three main reasons:
+You must realise that it is important to prepare for the test because of three main reasons:

-- Improperly carried out COMPASS study will make you spend more on tuition fees.
+- Improperly carried out study will make you spend more on tuition fees.

 - You will waste time in attending elementary courses instead of college courses